seanwash/rodinia-report-web/README.md

 ## Road map

-It's still early days for Rodinia so we don't have a formal road map just yet, but we're keeping track of a number of items that are needed to reach MVP status [here](https://github.com/seanwash/rodinia-report-web/projects/1).
+It's still early days for Rodinia, so we don't have a formal road map just yet, but we're keeping track of a number of items that are needed to reach MVP status [here](https://github.com/seanwash/rodinia-report-web/projects/1).

 ## Setup

+### Environment Variables

+Rodinia uses `dotenv` to load environment variables at runtime.
+You'll need to duplicate `.env.example` to `.env` and then update the new file with the relevant values.

 ### Install dependencies

-Note that Rodinia uses [Remix.run](https://remix.run) and you'll need access to an npm registry token to install it.
+Note that Rodinia uses [Remix.run](https://remix.run) and you'll need access to a npm registry token to install it.

 ```bash
   npm install
 ```

+### Setup Postgres

+The primary datastore for Rodinia is Postgres, and you'll need to have it setup and running locally.

 ### Prepare Firebase